Baby Face Nelson: Death

 A short but furious gun battle between FBI agents and Nelson took place on November 27, 1934, outside Chicago in the town of Barrington, culminating in the deaths of Nelson, and FBI agents Herman "Ed" Hollis and Samuel P. Cowley.

 On the morning of November 27, Nelson, along with his wife Helen Gillis and associate John Paul Chase, headed south in a stolen V8 Ford towards Chicago on U.S. Highway 12 (now US-14).
 Nelson, always keen to spot federal agents, caught sight of a sedan driven in the opposite direction by agents Thomas McDade and William Ryan.
 Both parties simultaneously recognized each other and after several U-turns by both vehicles, Nelson wound up in pursuit of the agents' car.
 When Nelson's powerful Ford caught up to the agents' slower sedan, Chase opened fire on the agents.
 Ryan and McDade returned fire, sped up, then pulled into a field and awaited Nelson and Chase, who had stopped pursuing.
-McDade and Ryan were unaware that one of their bullets had punctured the water pump of Nelson's Ford.
+McDade and Ryan were unaware that one of their bullets had punctured one of the water pumps on Nelson's Ford.
 With Nelson's Ford rapidly losing power, a Hudson automobile driven by Hollis (who had been given credit as one of the agents who fired the fatal shots that killed Dillinger the previous July) and Cowley, began pursuing the Ford.

 With his pursuers attempting to pull alongside, Nelson skidded into the entrance to Barrington's North Side Park.
 Hollis and Cowley overshot Nelson's car by over 100 ft, and stopped at an angle.
 Upon exiting the vehicle's passenger door, the agents took cover behind their car.
 The ensuing shootout was witnessed by more than a dozen people.

 Nelson yelled to Helen to take cover in a nearby ditch, then he and Chase opened fire on the agents.
 Both Cowley and Hollis returned fire from behind their vehicle.
 A single .45 slug from Cowley's machine gun struck Nelson in the lower abdomen.
 Nelson leaned on the Ford's running board, then wordlessly exchanged weapons with Chase.
 In the din of the gun battle, Chase heard Nelson complain that his weapon was jamming, and the wounded Nelson swapped it out for either a .351 Winchester or a Colt Monitor automatic rifle.
 Despite his grievous wound, Nelson moved from behind the car and advanced toward the agents while firing his weapon.
 Two of his bullets struck Cowley.
 Several buckshot pellets from Hollis's shotgun then struck Nelson in the legs and knocked him down.